ahmf200/python-hash/README.md

 This tool hashes a file you choose, in MD5, SHA1, SHA256 or SHA512.
+Strictly for educational purposes.

 To run: